avajs/eslint-plugin-ava/docs/rules/no-unknown-modifiers.md

 # ava/no-unknown-modifiers

-📝 Disallow the use of unknown test modifiers.
+📝 Disallow unknown test modifiers.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).